software-architects/time-cockpit-website/content/en/blog/2012/11/02/Sample-Code-for-TypeScript-Article-in-WindowsDeveloper-Magazine.md

 permalink: /blog/2012/11/02/Sample-Code-for-TypeScript-Article-in-WindowsDeveloper-Magazine
 ---

-<p xmlns="http://www.w3.org/1999/xhtml">I am currently writing an article about <a href="http://www.typescriptlang.org" target="_blank">TypeScript</a> for the upcoming issue of the German <a href="http://it-republik.de/dotnet/windowsdeveloper-ausgaben" target="_blank">Windows.Developer</a> magazine.
+<p>I am currently writing an article about <a href="http://www.typescriptlang.org" target="_blank">TypeScript</a> for the upcoming issue of the German <a href="http://it-republik.de/dotnet/windowsdeveloper-ausgaben" target="_blank">Windows.Developer</a> magazine.
 It contains a larger code sample demonstrating some key concepts of the new language.
 Some readers might be interested in playing with the sample code in TypeScript's <a href="http://www.typescriptlang.org/Playground/" target="_blank">Playground</a>.
 Probably they do not want to type in the sample code.
-Therefore I publish the code in this article.</p><h2 xmlns="http://www.w3.org/1999/xhtml">OO Concepts in TypeScript</h2><p xmlns="http://www.w3.org/1999/xhtml">The first sample deals with the TypeScript language.
+Therefore I publish the code in this article.</p><h2>OO Concepts in TypeScript</h2><p>The first sample deals with the TypeScript language.
 It demonstrates some OO concepts of the language:</p>{% highlight javascript %}// Define a top-level module
 module CrmModule {
   // Define an interface that specifies what a person must consist of. export interface IPerson {